klayoutmatthias/xsection/README.md

 # XSection

 This is a fork of the former xsection@klayout project on SourceForge.
-It's been turned into a KLayout package now and is available through KLayout's new package manager (available from 0.25 on).
+It's been turned into a KLayout package now and is available through KLayout's new package manager (available for version 0.25 and later).

 The goal of this project is to provide an add-on to KLayout (www.klayout.de) to create and visualize a realistic cross-section view for VLSI designs supporting a wide range of